 Suppose you prepared your job interview very thoroughly.
 You’ve put on your best outfit, and you can easily answer most of the questions.
 But there is one question you may have overlooked: 'What are your flaws and weaknesses?’

 This is a common question during a first interview, yet many candidates forget to prepare for it, or cannot answer it easily.
 For many professionals, it feels a bit strange to talk about their weaknesses during a job interview.
-Ines Stubbe, Consultant at staffing specialist Walters People, shares her best tips.
+Staffing specialist Walters People shares some tips.

 What not to say?

 Some professionals hope to have found a better solution to that difficult question by answering with a positive trait, but that does not allow them to give a clear answer.
 The candidate answers with things like: 'I am sometimes too perfectionist' or 'I work too much'.
 Try to avoid making such statements, they can have a negative effect on your credibility.

 Others start talking too fast and may unintentionally put words in the recruiter's mouth.
 For example, drawing the attention to a diploma they have not obtained, even though this was not asked for.
 The fact that you have been invited for a job interview usually means that the type of diploma less important to the employer.
 Your interviewer may not have thought of it at all, but by bringing it up yourself, you unintentionally put yourself in a less positive position.

 What can you say?